The Treatment and Care of Osteoarthritis

 Our Orthopaedic Specialists take a complete medical history, order diagnostic tests and perform a careful physical examination to confirm or rule out the condition.
 If arthritis is indeed diagnosed, your OSC physician will work with you to determine the best treatment plan for you, based on your medical history, lifestyle, activity level and type of work that you do.

 The good news is that there are many different treatments for Osteoarthritis.
 These treatments can range from recommendations for lifestyle and activity modifications that impact daily life, such as: exercise, nutritional supplements and the use of braces, or assistive aids, like a cane, to ordering conservative medical treatments, like prescription anti-inflammatory medications, steroid injections, visco-supplementation injections, and Physical Therapy.
-If those are not effective, then Regenerative Medicine can be tried.
-A non-surgical intervention, this technologically-advanced treatment promotes healing and relieves pain through an injection into the affected area with a high concentration of active human stem cells.
-However, if RM Therapy does not provide the desired level of pain relief and restored function, surgical intervention is the next viable and successful option available, including partial and total joint replacement and spinal surgeries.
+If these treatments do not provide the desired level of pain relief and restored function, surgical intervention is the next viable and successful option available, including partial and total joint replacement and spinal surgeries.

 To schedule an appointment at our arthritis center, give us a call at (757) 596-1900.

 More information on arthritis, treatments and pain relief: